Paragraph 84: Building Your Own Home in the Countryside

 We help Maximise Your Rental Income with Eco-homes and Luxury Holiday Homes, provided by RIBA Chartered Architects.

 Building your own home under Paragraph 84 of the National Planning Policy Framework (formerly Paragraph 80, 79, or 55) offers a unique opportunity to create something extraordinary.
-For self-builders who are serious about great design—and willing to meet the policy’s rigorous standards—it can be one of the few viable routes to developing on otherwise protected countryside or Green Belt land.
+For self-builders who are serious about great design and willing to meet the policy’s rigorous standards, it can be one of the few viable routes to developing on otherwise protected countryside or Green Belt land.

-These homes must be bold yet sensitive, conceptually robust and technically rigorous.
+A paragraph 84 home must be bold yet sensitive, conceptually robust and technically rigorous.
 The bar is high—and rightly so.
 Exceptional design, landscape integration, and environmental performance are usually required.

 1. Be of Exceptional Quality